Ryuma-Orita/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-Ryuma ORITA is an assistant professor at Niigata University.
+Ryuma Orita is an assistant professor at Niigata University.
 His research interests include Hamiltonian dynamics in Symplectic Geometry.